Kannagi/Higueul/README.md

 It has a syntax inspired by C and assembler.
 But don't think of it exactly as a C-like, but as a macro-assembler-like.

 There is no "stable" version yet, the language is currently being tested.
-I will release it when it is functional and bug-free.

 Wiki: https://github.com/Kannagi/Higueul/wiki